Bayesian Error-in-Variables Models for the Identification of Power Networks: Simulation results

-Thanks to the high accuracy of µPMUs, and to the data preprocessing described in \cref{subsec_preprocess}, the MLE method manages to retrieve an approximate but fair estimate (\cref{fig:tls_heatmap}).
-Although the sparsity of the admittance matrix is above 98\%, this estimate is dense. \cref{fig:mle_heatmap} shows the MAP estimate with a prior distribution as described in \cref{subsec_priors_dt}.
-It does not use any exact information, but only the MLE estimate described above as a starting point for the BAR algorithm.
-While the following relative Frobenius error \eqref{eq_frob_err_def} is more than 50\% when using the MLE, the MAP yields 10.3\%.
+With the high accuracy of µPMUs, and to the data preprocessing described in \cref{subsec_preprocess}, the Cramer-Rao lower bound is estimated around 3\% using \eqref{fischer_mle_unreg}.
+The MLE manages to retrieve an approximate but fair estimate with 5.77\% error (\cref{fig:tls_heatmap_1p}).
+Although the sparsity of the admittance matrix is above 98\%, this estimate is dense. \cref{fig:mle_heatmap_1p} shows the MAP estimate with a prior distribution as described in \cref{subsec_priors_dt}.
+It does not use any exact information, but only the MLE estimate described above as a starting point for the BAR algorithm, and achieves 1.21\% error, beating the Cramer-Rao bound.

-We also compare the MAP with the OLS and TLS estimates (used as a baseline), as well as adaptive Lasso from \cite{tomlin}.
-We recall that both OLS and Lasso do not consider errors in the voltage variables. \cref{fig:comparison} shows the magnitude of the estimated admittance for all 55 existing lines, as well as the exact value.
-Note that the MLE has been omitted because it is very close to the TLS estimate, and that this plot does not allow one to compare the density of the estimated admittance matrix.

-\cref{fig:mle_heatmap}, corresponding to the noise level in the second row of \cref{table_noise_limit} (1e-4), and \cref{fig:y_heatmap} show that the MAP estimate is not very far from the actual admittance.
-However, \cref{table_noise_limit} shows that by doubling the noise, the estimation error grows to 40\%.
-Overall, the error growth is non-linear with the noise standard deviation, and while it increases fast with more noise, it also decreases fast with less.
-We can also observe that the limits of OLS and Lasso are reached with lower noise.